khaytsus/direwolf-init/README.md

  * direwolf.sh - Script which actually starts direwolf

 Each script is commented and hopefully clear what they each are doing.
 I hope this is useful for someone else.
+What this repo is NOT is a stand-alone thing, but perhaps in the future I'll add a little more and enhance it be more of a one-stop way to get Direwolf using an RTL-SDR up on a Raspberry Pi.